adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - *Get-IP-HostName-AD.ps1*: Do it with the Get-ADComputer cmdlet to get the IP address from the Active Directory computer object attributes.
 Use the ActiveDirectory module.
 - *Get-IP-HostName-DNS.ps1*: Do this with the Get-DnsServerResourceRecord cmdlet to get the IP address via the type A record associated with the DNS hostname domain.
 Use the DnsServer module.

-#### 29.Add-TemporaryUser-GroupMembership
+#### 29.Add-UserTemporary-GroupMembership
-- *Add-TempUserGroupMembership*: This feature is called Temporary Group Membership (Time Based).
+- *Add-UserTempGroupMembership*: This feature is called Temporary Group Membership (Time Based).
 This feature can be used when you need to temporarily grant a user some authority based on AD security group membership.
 After the specified time has elapsed, the user will be automatically removed from the security group (without administrator intervention).